6-Definition of the effective area for tension members.

 Shear lag Table D3.1-2010 for CM#14 for cases from 1 to 3.

-Case 4 is where the two connected plates are connected through two longitudinal welds, for instance, two plates.
+Case 4 is where the two connected plates are joined by two longitudinal welds.
 The U value depends on the width of the connection.
-There are three values of U based on the ratio between W and L. The length of connection L is the average length of the two longitudinal lengths.
+There are three values of U based on the W/L ratio.
+The length of connection L is the average length of the two longitudinal lengths.

 Case 5 is a round HSS with a single concentric plate, and case 6 is a rectangular HSS with a single concentric plate or two side gusset plates.